 Septic systems that are approved under the Ontario Water Resources Act are subject to rigorous requirements regarding preventing and monitoring for contamination.
-While the SPC is of the opinion that future septic systems should be prohibited from establishing (as per policies R.1.2, A.1.2 and C.1.2), they feel that any existing systems should be managed.
-These policies will require the MOECC to review any existing (policies R.1.6, A.1.6 and C.1.6) environmental compliance approvals for large septic systems, and, if required, make amendments to adequately manage the risk to drinking water.
-The SPC is of the opinion that having the MOECC manage this activity through their existing environmental compliance approvals would be an effective way to protect drinking water sources.
+While the SPC is of the opinion that future septic systems should be prohibited from establishing (as per policy RAC.1.2), they feel that any existing systems should be managed.
+These policies will require the MECP to review any existing (policy RAC.1.6) environmental compliance approvals for large septic systems, and, if required, make amendments to adequately manage the risk to drinking water.
+The SPC is of the opinion that having the MECP manage this activity through their existing environmental compliance approvals would be an effective way to protect drinking water sources.

-The original timeframe given for the MOECC to review and amend existing ECA's was one year.
-However, through pre-consultation and public consultation feedback the MOECC requested the timeframe be changed to three years or another date to be determined by the Director.
+The original timeframe given for the MECP to review and amend existing ECA's was one year.
+However, through pre-consultation and public consultation feedback the MECP requested the timeframe be changed to three years or another date to be determined by the Director.
 The SPC felt that the three year timeframe coincided with the timeframe provided to establish risk management plans where required, and therefore agreed to change the timeframe from one year to three years.
 They did not however, include the provision "or another date to be determined by the Director".
 The SPC felt that this left the conformity date too open, and provided too much flexibility, particularly when no other policies in the plan provide this type of flexibility.

 The Ontario Building Code's new septic system maintenance inspection program will ensure septic systems and holding tanks are inspected every five years in areas where they are considered a significant drinking water threat.
-These policies require that an education program be developed for all landowners who own or operate a septic system where the vulnerability score is 10.
-The policies specify that municipalities should work in collaboration with the lead Source Protection Authority who should develop the program.
+This policy requires that an education program be developed for all landowners who own or operate a septic system where the vulnerability score is 10.
+The policy specifies that municipalities should work in collaboration with the lead Source Protection Authority who should develop the program.
 The lead SPA was chosen due to their expertise and knowledge of source protection, as well as to provide consistency in education programs across the region, particularly where delivery will be in municipalities that fall into both SPA's.
 However, it is expected that the work be shared among both SPA's, particularly with respect to delivery.

 The program will run in conjunction with the mandatory inspection program and should include information on the proper use and maintenance of a septic system.
 The SPC feels that the information provided through education will increase awareness about mandatory inspections as well as the potential threat to drinking water.
 There are existing successful examples within the SPA which may be used as a basis for such an education program.
-During public consultation, it was pointed out that the one-year timeframe provided for implementation of these policies did not correspond with the septic inspection program which will run on a five-year cycle.
+During public consultation, it was pointed out that the one-year timeframe provided for implementation of this policy did not correspond with the septic inspection program which will run on a five-year cycle.
 These policies were therefore revised to clarify that the education program should be developed and staff trained within one year, but that delivery of the program coincide with the mandatory inspection program.